-Voice Command Action and Description Phone Confirmation Off When enabled, this feature will prompt you to confirm any voice initiated call command prior to the call being placed.
-Phone Confirmation On The system will make a best guess; you may still occasionally be asked to confirm settings.
+Voice Command Action and Description Phone Confirmation Off When enabled, this feature prompts you to confirm any voice initiated call command prior to placing the call.
+Phone Confirmation On The system makes a best guess; occasionally, the system asks you to confirm settings.